Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

-When $A$ is a direct sum of shifts of $H\Fp$ considered as a trivial $\E^{nu}_\infty$-$H\Fp$-algebra, the $E^2$-page of the dual bar spectral sequence parametrizes natural operations and their relations on the \textit{Andr\'{e}-Quillen cohomology} of algebras $M$ over the monad $\p_{\R}$, whereas the $E^\infty$-page is isomorphic to the homotopy groups of the free spectral partition Lie algebra on $A^{\vee}$.
+for trivial $\E^{\mathrm{nu}}_\infty$-$\Fp$-algebras $A$ that are bounded above and finite type, i.e. each homotopy group is a finite $\Fp$-module.
+Here $\p_{\R}$ is the monad associated to the free functor that first takes the graded polynomial algebra on the free unstable module over the Dyer-Lashof algebra, then identifies $x^{\tens 2}$ with the bottom operation $Q^{|x|}$ if $p=2$ and $x^{\tens p}$ with the bottom operation $Q^{|x|/2}(x)$ if $p>2$ and $|x|$ is even, and finally imposes the Cartan formula.
+(See \Cref{def: polyR}.)
+When $A$ is a direct sum of shifts of $\Fp$ considered as a trivial $\E^{\mathrm{nu}}_\infty$-$\Fp$-algebra, the $E^2$-page of the dual bar spectral sequence (\ref{sseq: dual bar}) parametrizes natural operations and their relations on the \textit{Andr\'{e}-Quillen cohomology} of algebras $M$ over the monad $\p_{\R}$, whereas the $E^\infty$-page is isomorphic to the homotopy groups of the free spectral partition Lie algebra on $A^{\vee}$.

-In section \ref{section4}, we compute the (dual) bar spectral sequence when $A$ is a direct sum of shifts of $H\Fp$.
-The main idea is the following: first we find a suitable factorization of the indecomposables functor $Q^{\p_{\R}}_{\Mod_{\Fp}}$, which allowas us to replace the $E^1$-page with a much smaller bi-simplicial object; then we compute the $E^2$-page as the homology of the total complex using the machinery of classical Koszul duality developed by Priddy (\cite{priddy}) and Fresse (\cite{fresse2}).
-This strategy is a modification of the method in \cite[section 4.4]{bhk} and was employed in \cite[section 3.3]{me} to compute the mod 2 Andr\'{e}-Quillen homology of spectral Lie algebras.
-The additive unary operations on $\mathrm{AQ}^*_{\p_R}(M)$ are parametrized by a ringoid $(\R')^!$ that encodes certain unstable Ext groups over the Dyer-Lashof algebra $\R$.
-The composition product is given by juxtaposition, which corresponds to the Yoneda product on (unstable) Ext groups. \begin{definition} (Definition \ref{ringoidmod2} and \ref{ringoidodd}) The ringoid $(\R')^!$ is defined as follows:
+In \Cref{section4}, we study the (dual) bar spectral sequence when $A$ is a finite sum of shifts of $\Fp$.
+The strategy is the following: first we find a suitable factorization of the indecomposables functor $Q^{\p_{\R}}_{\Mod_{\Fp}}$, which allows us to replace the $E^1$-page with a much smaller bi-simplicial object.
+This strategy is a modification of the method in \cite[Proposition 4.19]{bhk} and was employed in \cite{me} to compute the mod $p$ Quillen homology of spectral Lie algebras.
+Then we compute the $E^2$-page via the (dual) Grothendieck spectral sequence as in \cite{behrensrezk}, whose $E^2$-page is the bigraded homotopy of a double bar complex.
+We deduce by sparseness in \Cref{E2unary} and \Cref{E2unaryodd} that the dual bar spectral sequence for $A=\Sigma^j\Fp$ and the associated Grothendieck spectral sequence both collapse on the $E^2$-page by sparseness when $p=2$ or $p>2$ and $j$ is odd.
+If $p>2$ and $j$ is even, we show in \Cref{cor: E2unaryeven} that both spectral sequences collapse at weight $p^k$ for all $k\geq 0$ by a degree comparison with the $\Fp$-basis of $\pi_*(\spla(A))$ given by Brantner-Mathew in \cite{bm}.
+In particular, the weight $p^k$ unary operations on the Andr\'{e}-Quillen cohomology $\mathrm{AQ}^*_{\p_{\R}}(M)$ are parametrized by a ringoid (\Cref{ringoidmod2} and \Cref{ringoidodd}) that encodes certain unstable Ext groups over the Dyer-Lashof algebra $\R$, which follows from the algebraic Koszul duality machinery developed by Priddy \cite{priddy}.
+This allows us to construct all unary operations of weights powers of $p$ on the homotopy groups of spectral partition Lie algebras in \Cref{unary}.